How Self-Employed Freelancers Can Get Approved for a Rental Apartment in NYC

 As a freelancer, you should have a credit score of at least 680 to offset any other elements of your financials that a landlord may see as red flags (inconsistent income, loans, etc.).

-If your report has been damaged by the loss of a job, a divorce or a move, a good agent should be able to explain the situation and negotiate with the landlord in your favor.
+If the loss of a job has damaged your report, a divorce, or a move, a good agent should be able to explain the situation and negotiate with the landlord in your favor.

-If you’re credit report is less than ideal, there are ways to improve your credit score.
+If your credit report is less than ideal, there are ways to improve your credit score.

 Prepare Your Paperwork